galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 ### Undeleting ... deleted histories

-If you have not purged a history and only deleted it, it is possible to 'undelete' it and reverse or undo the deletion.
+If you have not purged a history and have only deleted it, it is possible to 'undelete' it and reverse or undo the deletion.
 Since one of the purposes of deleting histories is to remove them from view, we'll use the interface to specifically search for deleted histories and then to undelete the one we're interested in.